algbio/themisto/README.md

 # About Themisto
 Themisto is a compact colored de Bruijn graph supporting pseudo-alignment against a database of reference sequences similar to the tool Kallisto.
-For more information, see https://www.helsinki.fi/en/researchgroups/genome-scale-algorithmics/themisto.
+For more information, see the [webpage](https://www.helsinki.fi/en/researchgroups/genome-scale-algorithmics/themisto) and the [paper](https://www.biorxiv.org/content/biorxiv/early/2020/04/04/2020.04.03.021501/DC1/embed/media-1.pdf?download=true).

 # Installation
 ## Requirements